alan-turing-institute/data-safe-haven/docs/source/roles/researcher/accessing_the_sre.md

 If you do not see any available workspaces please contact your {ref}`System Manager <role_system_manager>`.
 :::

-Each of these is a computer[^vm-footnote] with a wide variety of data analysis applications and programming languages pre-installed.
+Each of these is a computer[^footnote-vm] with a wide variety of data analysis applications and programming languages pre-installed.
 You can use them to analyse the sensitive data belonging to your project while remaining isolated from the wider internet.

-[^vm-footnote]: Actually a virtual machine
+[^footnote-vm]: Actually a virtual machine

 ::::{admonition} 1.
 Select a workspace
 :class: dropdown note